On this page

 What Are LED Pool Lights?

 LED (Light Emitting Diode) pool lights are a more modern and energy-efficient alternative to halogen lights.
-They use semiconductor technology to produce light, offering various colors and lighting effects.
+They use semiconductor technology to produce light, offering a wide range of colors and lighting effects.
 LED lights are highly durable, consume less energy, and have a significantly longer lifespan, making them a popular choice for pool owners looking to upgrade their lighting systems.

 Key Differences Between LED and Halogen Pool Lights